 Grace Lynn Cartwright.
 Age 22.
 Freelance copy-editor.
 Consanguinea.

-Sheppard ignored my anger, as usual.
+“I was afraid of that.”
+Sheppard’s voice was reserved.
+He ignored my anger, as usual.
 “Are you certain?”

 I knew he’d hate to lose a consanguinea that way.
-With only six or so born to every generation, they weren’t exactly abundant.
+With only seven or so born to every generation, they weren’t exactly abundant.

 “Matthew,” Sheppard said sternly, “people aren’t ready for us.
 Just stay close to her and keep her safe.”
 He stressed the last three words needlessly.
 He had already told me to protect her, and I wasn’t about to let that bloodsucker have her without a fight.

 Silence fell between us.
 He knew I was still on the line, but he gave me time to cool.
 The girl and the vamp had disappeared into the restaurant.
 I was confident he wouldn’t try anything in the eatery for the same reason Sheppard didn’t want me storming in there.
 Our war with the vampires had been raging for the better part of 2,000 years, and so far, most of humanity had remained blissfully unaware of the things that go bump in the night.
 It wasn’t our call to make.
 Besides, Americans usually choose the nuclear option when presented with a problem they don’t understand.
 They’d kill more of themselves than us, and we were just trying to keep them safe from the vampires who would otherwise wipe them from the face of the planet.

 “Fine,” I agreed finally, settling into a spot against a corner of the building across the street.
 I could easily keep an eye on the front door of the restaurant from my vantage point.

 “Keep me updated,” Sheppard replied and ended the call.